Tabor College (Kansas)

 Tabor College is a private Mennonite college in Hillsboro, Kansas, United States.
-It is owned and operated by the U.S. Conference of Mennonite Brethren Churches and adheres to Anabaptist doctrine.
-There were 594 students enrolled at the Tabor College Hillsboro campus for the Fall 2014 semester.
-Total enrollment, including the Tabor College School of Adult and Graduate Studies in Wichita, was 766.
+It is owned and operated by four districts of the U.S. Conference of Mennonite Brethren Churches and describes its theological identity as Evangelical/Anabaptist.
+There were 742 students enrolled across all programs for the fall 2025 semester, with 567 students attending at the main Hillsboro campus.

 History

 In 1908, members of Mennonite Brethren and Krimmer Mennonite Brethren Christian churches founded Tabor College.
 Tabor held classes for the first time on Sept.
 14 of that year.
 The college’s earliest academic focus was business, science, education, and Christian ministry.

 The college faced possible closing after a fire on April 30, 1918.
 Two years to the day, the college officially opened the H.W.
 Lohrenz Administration Building and the Mary J. Regier.
 Both buildings still stand on campus.

 In the late 1950s, a major structural expansion began.
 It included, but was not limited to: a new library and gymnasium and the opening of three new men’s (California, Nebraska, and Oklahoma) and four new women’s (Ediger, Regier, East, and West) residence halls.
 New residence halls include the Townhouses, Harms Hall, and Jost Hall.

 The Solomon L. Loewen Natural Science Center opened in the late 1990s, and after the Wohlgemuth Music Education Center gave the arts a home in 1983, a sizable expansion opened in 2017 with the addition of the Shari Flaming Center for the Arts.
 The Shari Flaming Welcome Center opened in 2020 and the Shari Flaming Education Commons in 2021.

 Athletic facilities include Joel H. Wiens Stadium, Pendery Athletic Center, Campus Recreation Center, Gymnasium, baseball and softball fields, indoor tennis facility and practice fields.

 After opening a second campus, Tabor College Wichita, in January 1994, it relocated to the Hillsboro campus in 2019, where it integrated the classes and staff for its online and residential programming.

 From its start in 1908, Tabor has operated with a Christian focus, including its mission statement, “preparing people for a life of learning, work, and service for Christ and His kingdom.”